-Keep a reminder on your phone to pop up once a day that says something like “Be Mindful” or “What do you feel?” so that you can have a prompt to allow you to take inventory of what you are feeling.
-Then CHOOSE the time that you want to spend Zoning In.
-Making this a priority will help with follow through.
+Keep a reminder on your phone to pop up once a day that says something like “Be Mindful” or “What do you feel?”
+This will prompt to take inventory of what you are feeling.
+Then CHOOSE the time that you want to spend zoning in.
+Try using the suggestions I give you in the video.
+Remember, making this a priority in your day will help follow through.

 2. Choose your Zone In skill of preference for that moment.

-There are many coping skills that can be highly valuable.
-And best yet, they are free.
+There are many coping skills that can be valuable in dealing with anxiety.
+And best yet, they wont cost you anything.

 Here are some options:

 - Step outside and feel the breeze and the air.
 Smell the dew and the new grass.
-Just pay attention to what you feel emotionally and name the feelings.
-For example, “I feel lonely today because I’ve been so busy with work that I haven’t seen my family or friends, ” or “I feel overwhelmed with work, my sister’s health, and moving houses in the next few months.”
+Pay attention to what you feel emotionally and name the feelings.
+For example, “I feel lonely today.
+Because, I’ve been so busy with work that I haven’t seen my family or friends. ” Or, “I feel overwhelmed with work, my sister’s health, and moving houses in the next few months.”

 - Journal your thoughts, feelings, hard things and gratitude.
-Get connected with all of you.
+Get connected with yourself.
 No judgement.
-Be honest (or as honest as you are capable of being at that time).
+Be honest or as honest as you are capable of being right now.

 - Breathe purposefully using bubbles or Square Breathing.
-Research shows that being able to slow our respiration offer both physical and mental benefits that can last a lifetime.
-Remember, someone should hear your breathing in deeply, hold it, and blow out like you are blowing out birthday candles.
+Research shows that being able to slow our breathing offers both physical and mental benefits.
+And these benefits can last a lifetime.
+Remember, someone should hear your breathing in deeply.
+Hold your breath, and blow it out, like you are blowing out birthday candles.

-We are always so eager to fix and to solve.
-Sometimes, we just need to allow our emotions room to breath and “be” – and with this process will answers or solutions come to mind.
+We are always so eager to fix and to solve our problems.
+Sometimes, we just need to allow our emotions room to breath and “be.”
+And when we do this answers or solutions will come to mind.
 Give yourself credit for doing something that is very hard to do!

 Be good to yourself.
 Zoning in takes time, effort, and a lot of uncomfortable feelings.
-If you realize that you cannot engage due to a history of trauma or other life circumstances that make Zoning in too painful, please reach out for support from a licensed, trained therapy.
+If you realize that you cannot engage due to a history of trauma or other life circumstances that make zoning in too painful, please reach out for support from a licensed, trained therapist.